 Category D equipment would be used where only very low levels of contaminants exist, either because users are operating a long way from the centre of the incident or because they are operating a long time after the incident.
 The environment will have been assessed as very low risk, with personal contamination being unlikely.
 The basic chemical suit could consist of a type 6 suit conforming to EN 13034:2005.

 Threat from the atmosphere

 Preventing inward leakage of airborne particulates is a key requirement.
-All categories of protection under this standard are required to meet an inward leakage performance level of 0.01 per cent or better for category A, 0.05 per cent or better for category B and 0.1 per cent or better for categories C and D. A range of test methods is described including using human subjects wearing the ensembles whilst walking on a rolling road in a test atmosphere.
+All categories of protection under this standard are required to meet an inward leakage performance level of 0.01 per cent or better for category A, 0.05 per cent or better for category B and 0.1 per cent or better for categories C and D. A range of test methods is described, including using human subjects wearing the ensembles while walking on a rolling road in a test atmosphere.
 Other methods involve the use of a dynamic manikin in live agent tests.
-Test atmospheres for manikin type tests could be, for instance, distilled sulphur mustard HD, Sarin GB, Soman GD or V-agent.
+Test atmospheres for manikin-type tests could be, for instance, distilled sulphur mustard HD, Sarin GB, Soman GD or V-agent.
 For human subject tests, an atmosphere with sodium chloride aerosols is used.

-All of the ensembles in BS 8467 are composed of several items of personal protective equipment and therefore they fall within the scope of the PPE Directive unless manufactured specifically for the armed services or police.
+All of the ensembles in BS 8467 are composed of several items of personal protective equipment and therefore they fall within the scope of the PPE Regulation unless manufactured specifically for the armed services or police.

 Further information on SATRA's PPE certification and testing services is available at www.satra.com/ppe